Armenians continue violating ceasefire with Azerbaijan | News.az

 Armenians continue violating ceasefire with Azerbaijan

-Military units of the armed forces of Armenia violated ceasefire 132 times throughout the day, using large-caliber machine guns.
+Armenian military units violated ceasefire a total of 45 times throughout the day, using 60 millimeter mortars and large-caliber machine guns.

-According to Defense Ministry of Azerbaijan, Armenian armed forces, located in Shavarshavan village of Noyemberyan region, in Paravakar village and on nameless hills in Ijevan region, in Mosesgekh, Chinari, Aygedzor villages of Berd region and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijan's Armed Forces located in Kohnegishlag village of Aghstafa region, in Ferehli, Jafarli villages of Gazakh region, in Aghdam, Aghbulag, Munjuglu, Garalar villages of Tovuz region and on nameless hills in Gadabay region.
+Report was informed in the press service of Azerbaijani Ministry of Defence (MoD) that Armenian armed forces, located in Barekamavan village of Noyemberyan region and in nameless hills in Ijevan region, in Chinari village of Berd region and in nameless hills in Krasnoselsk region fired at the positions of the Azerbaijani Armed Forces located in Gaymagli village and in nameless hills in Gazakh region, in Aghbulag, Kokhanabi villages of Tovuz region and in nameless hills in Gadabay region.

-The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Taghibeyli, Shikhlar, Bash Garvand, Javahirli, Abdinli, Garagashly, Saryjaly, Ajarly, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Gorgan, Kurdlar villages of Fuzuli region and Mehdili village of Jabrayil region, as well as from positions located on nameless hills in Goygol, Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.
+The positions of Azerbaijani Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh village of Tartar region, Yusifjanli, Javahirli, Marzili villages of Aghdam region, Kuropatkino village of Khojavand region, Garakhanbayli, Horadiz, Ashaghi Seyidahmadli villages of Fuzuli region, as well as from positions located in the nameless hills in Goranboy, Tartar, Khojavand, Fuzuli and Jabrayil regions.

+Military units of Azerbaijani Armed Forces have taken the adequate retaliatory measures in accordance with the operational situation.

 News.Az